 Tapovan is arguably the best area to stay in Rishikesh, thanks to the many hotels dotted around it, and its proximity to the Lakshman Jhula.

-River rafting in Rishikesh isn’t dangerous, especially if you’re rafting along the Grade I stretches and follow the instructor’s advice and orders.
+If you get river rafting packages from reputed clubs, it isn’t dangerous, especially if you’re rafting along the Grade I stretches and follow the instructor’s advice and orders.

 Is River Rafting Safe For Non Swimmers?